 In particular, to me, Rice Pudding will always be that dish.
 My mother has made Rice Pudding for as long as I can remember and no one makes it quite as well as she does.
 She doesn’t use Vanilla or cream or fancy sugars.
 Just milk, pudding rice and granulated sugar.
 I always stir in a rosy dollop of strawberry jam into my bowlful and pour extra milk over it, to cool it off so I can eat it quicker.
 And then, later on, I eat the cold leftovers straight from the dish using the serving spoon.

-I have made several variations on the Rice Pudding theme: a traditional vegan baked rice pudding, Nigella Lawsons stovetop rice Pudding, which is like a sweet Risotto and perfect for quick-fixers, chocolate Rice Pudding which really does live up to its name, and now this: Mango Sticky Rice or khao niaow ma muang, to use its Thai name.
+I have made several variations on the Rice Pudding theme: a traditional vegan baked rice pudding, Nigella Lawsons stovetop rice Pudding, which is like a sweet Risotto and perfect for quick-fixers, chocolate Rice Pudding which really does live up to its name, Spanish Arroz con Leche, and now this: Mango Sticky Rice or khao niaow ma muang, to use its Thai name.

 I know.
 It seems like a startling digression from the nursery rice pudding I so love, and it is.
 However, I had a bag of sushi rice that had just the right amount left in it, a couple of mangos that were refusing to ripen and a powerful craving for something sweet but different.

 Unfortunately, my mango was not as canary yellow as I would have hoped, due in no small part to the unripeness of it.
 However, it was full of flavour and very sweet.

-The rice pudding I made for dessert yesterday: it is as simple to make as a regular rice pud: milk, rice, sugar and long, gentle cooking.
+The rice pudding I made for dessert yesterday is as simple to make as a regular rice pud: milk, rice, sugar and long, gentle cooking.
 The only slight difference was the type of rice and that it was cooked in coconut milk.
-The rice itself has very little sugar in it: you use the leftover coconut milk to make a sweet coconut sauce to drizzle over the rice, A drizzle of this coconut nectar poured over the hot rice and served with almost fluorescent (or, in my case, not) slices of the Mango.
+The rice itself has very little sugar in it: you use the leftover coconut milk to make a sweet coconut sauce to drizzle over the rice, A drizzle of this coconut nectar poured over the hot rice and served with almost fluorescent (or, in my case, not) slices of the mango.
 Best of all?
-It's a naturally vegan and gluten free dessert.
+It’s a naturally vegan and gluten free dessert.